kosli-dev/cli/cmd/kosli/testdata/output/docs/snyk.md

 - using the artifact's SHA256 fingerprint which is calculated (based on the `--artifact-type` flag and the artifact name/path argument) or can be provided directly (with the `--fingerprint` flag).
 - using the artifact's name in the flow yaml template and the git commit from which the artifact is/will be created.
 Useful when reporting an attestation before creating/reporting the artifact.

+You can optionally associate the attestation to a git commit using `--commit` (requires access to a git repo).
+And you
+can optionally redact some of the git commit data sent to Kosli using `--redact-commit-info`.
+Note that when the attestation is reported for an artifact that does not yet exist in Kosli, `--commit` becomes required to facilitate binding the attestation to the right artifact.

 ```shell
 snyk [IMAGE-NAME | FILE-PATH | DIR-PATH] [flags]
 ```